DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram-line.md

 ### `#!command /dh l insert <hologram> <page> <line> [content]` { #dh-l-insert }

+:   **Permission:** `dh.command.lines.insert`

-:   Insert a new line into hologram at the position of the given line number.
+    Insert a new line into hologram at the position of the given line number.

     - `#!command <hologram>` - Name of the Hologram.
     - `#!command <page>` - Index of the page, on which the line is.